How to install the Send Event to Endpoint solution through Azion Marketplace

 }

-To finish, you have to set up the Rules Engine to configure the behavior and the criteria to run the solution.
+To finish, you have to set up the Rules Engine to configure the behavior and the criteria to run the integration.

 Still in the Edge Firewall page, select the Rules Engine tab and follow these steps:

 Done.
-Now the Send Event to Endpoint solution is running for every request made to the domain you indicated.
+Now the Send Event to Endpoint integration is running for every request made to the domain you indicated.